wanghaisheng/responsive-landing-page-starter/content/blog/en/build-a-python-html-parser-for-web-scraping-with-beautiful-soup.md

 All you have to do is pass in the name of the class to `find` with this code: `class_="title"`.

-Up until now, w've been using `soup.find` to search our HTML, which returns the first result it finds.
+Up until now, we've been using `soup.find` to search our HTML, which returns the first result it finds.
 Beautiful Soup also has a method `soup.find_all` that returns every match.
 For example, you could use it to get all of the job titles on the Fake Python site.
 Here is how:

 ```python
 import requests